RSFT functors for strong cobordisms and applications: Generalized constraints and higher genus invariants

-\begin{proposition} The torsions have the following properties. \begin{enumerate} \item If $V$ has $(n,m)_k$ torsion then $V$ has $(n,m)_{k-1}$, $(n+1,m)_{k}$ and $(n,m+1)_{k}$ torsions.
-In particular if $V$ has $(n,m)$ torsion, then $V$ has $(n,m)_{k}$ torsion for any $k\ge 0$. \item If $V$ has $(n,m)_k$ torsion, then $V$ has $(n+m,0)_k$ torsion. \end{enumerate} \end{proposition} \begin{proof} For \eqref{1}, that $V$ carries $(n,m)_{k-1}$ torsion follows from \eqref{eqn:pi_m}.
-The existence of the other two torsions follows from the definition. \eqref{2} follows from the $EV[[\hbar]]_k$ version of Proposition \ref{prop:relation}. \end{proof} As a corollary, the existence of $(0,k)$ torsion implies both $k$-algebraic torsion and $k$-algebraic planar torsion.
-Contact manifolds in \cite[Theorem 3.16 and 3.17]{MZ22} actually have $(0,k)$ torsion by the same argument as in \cite{LW}.
-Therefore it implies both algebraic torsion and algebraic planar torsion.
-Roughly speaking, different torsions make different requirements on holomorphic curves.
-For $(k,0)$ torsion, we can have higher genus curves without negative puncture to contribute to the torsion, while all higher genus curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.
-For $(0,k)$ torsion, we can only have rational curves without negative puncture to contribute to the torsion, while all higher genus curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.
-For $(0,k)_0$ torsion, we can only have rational curves without negative punctures to contribute to the torsion, and all rational curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.
+\begin{proposition} The torsions have the following properties. \begin{enumerate} \item If $V$ has an $(n,m)_k$ torsion then $V$ has an $(n,m)_{k-1}$, $(n+1,m)_{k}$ and $(n,m+1)_{k}$ torsions.
+In particular if $V$ has an $(n,m)$ torsion, then $V$ has an $(n,m)_{k}$ torsion for any $k\ge 0$. \item If $V$ has an $(n,m)_k$ torsion, then $V$ has an $(n+m,0)_k$ torsion. \end{enumerate} \end{proposition} \begin{proof} For \eqref{1}, that $V$ carries an $(n,m)_{k-1}$ torsion follows from \Cref{eqn:pi_m}.
+The existence of the other two torsions follows from the definition. \eqref{2} follows from the $EV[[\hbar]]_k$ version of Proposition \ref{prop:relation}. \end{proof} As a corollary, the existence of an $(0,k)$ torsion implies both $k$-algebraic torsion and $k$-algebraic planar torsion.
+Contact manifolds in \cite[Theorem 3.16 and 3.17]{MZ22} actually have an $(0,k)$ torsion by the same argument as in \cite{LW}.
+Therefore, Proposition \ref{prop:at} implies that both algebraic torsion and algebraic planar torsion are finite and bounded above by $k$.
+Roughly speaking, different torsions measure the counting of holomorphic curves whose domains have different topological types.
+For an $(k,0)$ torsion, we can have higher genus curves without negative punctures contributing to the torsion, while counts of all higher genus curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.
+For an $(0,k)$ torsion, we can only have rational curves without negative punctures contributing to the torsion, while all higher genus curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.
+For an $(0,k)_0$ torsion, we can only have rational curves without negative punctures contributing to the torsion, and all rational curves with the same positive asymptotics and non-empty negative punctures must sum up to zero.